Tai Dam people: Clothing

 Tai women wear short and colorful blouses, accented down the front with lines of silver buttons in the shapes of butterflies, spiders and cicadas.
 Their blouses fit beautifully with their tube-shaped black skirts.
 The belt is a green colored silk band.
 They wear a key chain round their waists.
 On festival occasions, Tai women can wear an extra black dress, with an underarm seam or like a pullover which has an open collar, thus revealing the silver buttons inside.
-The black dresses are nipped at the waist, include large shoulders and decorative pieces of cloth that are attached to the underarms or to the front of the shoulders in a manner similar to the White Thai.
+The black dresses are nipped at the waist, include large shoulders and decorative pieces of cloth that are attached to the underarms or to the front of the shoulders in a manner similar to the White Tai.

 Black Tai women wear the famous pieu shawl with colorful embroidery.
 Tai men wear shorts with a belt; a shirt with an open collar and two pockets on either side.
 White Tai men have an additional upper pocket on the left and their collar is fastened with a cloth band.
 The popular color of all clothes is black, pale red, striped or white-colored.
 At festivals, people wear long black dresses, with split underarm seams and an internal white blouse.
 A head turban is worn as a headdress, and in ceremonies, the turban should be the length of an arm.